surifirstpin/biplus_documentation/docs/SQL Runner.md

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/532dd8b61e94d1e08fe0b89afa6a5961336e8ad2/images/sql_ru.png)

-there two ways to create sql quier
+There two ways to create sql queries in AcuBi.

 - In AcuBi you can directly write the SQL query from scratch and run the same, make sure the dialects used in SQL runner should match the database dialects.

-- there is another way to create SQL query using analysis section.
+- Create SQL query using analysis section.

 - Make use of **History** section to pre-run the previous query.